 UNICEF has been supporting the MNCH services under the Health Development Fund, funded by the EU, UK Aid, Sweden, Irish Aid and Gavi.
-The Health Development Fund has been instrumental in improving facilities, training the health workers, and providing essential been instrumental in improving facilities. medicines and medical supplies.
+The Health Development Fund has been instrumental in improving facilities, training the health workers, and providing essential medicines and medical supplies.
 Under the Health Development Fund, AWET has also been working on changing behaviors in skeptical communities around COVID-19 prevention and prevention of Gender-Based Violence.